-Algebraic operations: topics include simplifying rational algebraic expressions, factoring, expanding polynomials, and manipulating roots and exponents.
+- Algebraic operations: topics include simplifying rational algebraic expressions, factoring, expanding polynomials, and manipulating roots and exponents.

-Solutions of equations and inequalities: topics include the solution of linear and quadratic equations and inequalities, equation systems and other algebraic equations.
+- Solutions of equations and inequalities: topics include the solution of linear and quadratic equations and inequalities, equation systems and other algebraic equations.

-Coordinate geometry: topics include plane geometry, the coordinate plane, straight lines, conics, sets of points in the plane, and graphs of algebraic functions.
+- Coordinate geometry: topics include plane geometry, the coordinate plane, straight lines, conics, sets of points in the plane, and graphs of algebraic functions.

-Applications and other algebra topics: topics include complex numbers, series and sequences, determinants, permutations and combinations, fractions and word problems.
+- Applications and other algebra topics: topics include complex numbers, series and sequences, determinants, permutations and combinations, fractions and word problems.

 Functions and trigonometry: topics include polynomials, algebraic, exponential, and logarithmic and trigonometric functions.

-During your time as a BSU student, you may take the math placement tests a total of three times.
+During your time as a BSU student, you may take the math placement test a total of three times.
 Your first attempt is free; subsequent attempts cost $10, payable on test day by Visa, Mastercard, or personal check.
 We recommend that you refer to our "Resources and Test Preparation" section and spend some time reviewing before attempting a retest.